 As humans, we always try to understand the motivations for our behavioral responses, or in relationships, why others react in certain ways.
 We question why interactions with certain people seem streamlined and natural, while with others, we experience discomfort and even stress when communicating.
+In other words – we are curious about the Enneagram test, whether we know what it is or not!

 The following article is entirely focused on the Enneagram system.
 We’ll cover history, compare it with the Myers-Briggs Type Indicator, and briefly go over each Enneagram type.
 Let’s begin.

-Enneagram Overview
+Enneagram Test Overview

-As a tool, Enneagram may embrace many aspects of the human psyche.
+As a tool, the Enneagram test may embrace many aspects of the human psyche.
 For example, as a social species, the ability to ‘fit in’ may form part of the inherent desires of humanity.
 In the study of an individual’s Enneagram personality type, it could assist a person in achieving a sense of self-appreciation.
 Thus, the associated freedom might encourage an individual to follow their integration lines and wings in pursuit of personal development.

 While it is unlikely or even impossible for an individual to change their Enneagram type, growth within their type and the expression of their wings could help people become the best version of themselves.
 So, it’s safe to say that studying Enneagram growth and stress lines may certainly be beneficial for individuals.